STAND. COM. REP. NO. 3030

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO INSURANCE FRAUD,"
+"A BILL FOR AN ACT RELATING TO ETHICS,"

-Upon further consideration, your Committees have amended this measure by:
+As such, your Committee has amended this measure by:

-As affirmed by the records of votes of the members of your Committees on Health and Human Services and Commerce, Consumer Protection and Housing that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 2207, H.D.
-1, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 2207, H.D.
-1, S.D.
-1, and be referred to the Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Education that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1713, H.D.
+2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 1713, H.D.
+2, S.D.
+1, and be referred to your Committee on Judiciary and Labor.